 Projects are expected to last one or two years.
-Deadlines for the NTF project proposal are the last day of March, June, September and December, but no earlier than December 2012.
-The nano-tera.ch EXCOM will review NTF projects directly, possibly with the help of external experts.
+Deadlines for the NTF project proposal are the last day of March, June, September and December.
+The nano-tera.ch EXCOM will evaluate NTF projects directly, possibly with the help of external experts.